Copyright © Gerard Putter

 Virtual ][ will automatically use the game controller if it detects one.

 If Virtual ][ detects a USB or Bluetooth game pad, it automatically maps the available controls to the emulated Apple II game inputs.
-You can inspect and change these mappings by selecting "Configure Game Controller" from the "Virtual ][" menu (or by clicking the game pad button in the toolbar).
-In the dialog that appears you can select a game device, and link its controls to a corresponding Apple II input, such as "Paddle #0 Analog Value", or "Paddle #1 Button".
+You can inspect these mappings by selecting "Configure Game Controller" from the "Virtual ][" menu (or by clicking the game pad button in the toolbar).

 10 PRINT PDL (0); TAB( 10); PDL (1); TAB( 20); PDL (2); TAB( 30); PDL (3)